rccordell/s19rm/_posts/2019-01-09-Lab1-Markdown.md

 To compose pages and blog posts for Jekyll using these desktop applications, you will need to sync a local folder on your computer to your Github repository.

-## Markdown Syntax
+### Markdown Syntax

-So, a few basics:
+Here are the very basics for writing in Markdown.
+If you use one of the editors above with a preview feature, you'll be able to see what you're doing as you type.

-1. If you want your text to be italicized, then *enclose it in single asterisks*. (i.e. \*enclose it in single asterisks\*).
+1. If you want your text to be italicized, then *enclose it in single asterisks* or _in underlines_. (i.e. \*enclose it in single asterisks\* or \_in underlines\_).
 2. If you want your text to be bold, then **enclose it in double asterisks**. (i.e. \*\*enclose it in double asterisks\*\*).
 3. To start a new paragraph, simply hit return twice, so that you see a single line space in between paragraphs.
 4. To start a new line without a paragraph break, add two spaces to the end of the first line and then hit return once.
-5. To create a hyperlink, enclose the [words you want linked in brackets and the link in parentheses following](http://ryancordell.org/). i.e. [words you want linked in brackets and the link in parentheses following]\(http://ryancordell.org/\)
+5. To create a hyperlink, enclose the [words you want linked in brackets and the link in parentheses following](http://ryancordell.org/). i.e. [words you want linked in brackets and the link in parentheses following]\(http://ryancordell.org/\).

 You can also create headlines of descending sizes, lists (numbered or bulleted), footnotes, block quotations, embedded images, and more.
 See the reference materials above for details on these other elements.

+## Lab Report 1

+Your first lab report has a wide mandate, and will give you the chance to experiment with weaving together your ideas from our first week's reading and discussion with a thoughtful engagement with our first laboratory.
+Do not try to discuss every reading or point you might; instead, choose 1-2 readings and one central idea to dig into.
+Use your lab report to bring together theory and praxis, to begin understand *doing* as a critical and intellectual practice intimately related to *thinking* or *writing*.
+In this case, what might Markdown have to say to our burgeoning understanding of media and materiality?